Illinois Notary Commission Renewal

 Your Notary Public Commission

 Only $30.00 for a 4-Year Notary Term.

 Renewing Your Notary Public Commission is easy as 1-2-3!

-A person wishing to renew his or her Illinois notary public commission must follow all of the same procedures as someone who has never held a notary commission before and must submit an Illinois notary application no earlier than six month before his or her current commission expiration date.
+A person wishing to renew his or her Illinois notary public commission must follow all of the same procedures as someone who has never held a notary commission before and must submit an Illinois notary application no earlier than 30 days before his or her current commission expiration date.

 Just follow these five simple steps to start the application process.
 You’ll get everything that’s required to renew your Illinois notary public commission.